Kaylier/Factorio-advanced-circuit-network/Readme.md

 Note: if several controller are on the same machine, only one effectively control it.

 ## Description
-### Assembling machines
+### Assembling machines and furnaces
-Concerns: assembling machine 1/2/3, Oil refinery, Chemical plant and Centrifuge.
+Concerns: assembling machine 1/2/3, Oil refinery, Chemical plant, Centrifuge and stone/steel/electric furnaces.

 Possible output signal:
 - Items in input, output and module slots